anthonydmays/grpc-vs-rest/grpc-api-app/README.md

 ## Description

-A basic address book app built using a REST API on Express and a Svelte frontend.
+A basic address book app built using a gRPC API backend and a Svelte frontend.

 ## Prerequisites